consher/crabby/README.md

 # crabby
-Software for analysing the crab pulsar
+Software for analysing the crab pulsar (for internship @ Uni of Galway 2024)